 CRITERIA FOR PARTICIPATION

 Program criteria are determined by the partnering county attorney and law enforcement entities.
-Currently the only program running is in Maricopa County, (Pinal County is pending) the program criteria is as follows:
+The program criteria is as follows:

 - 18 years of age and have a valid city, state or federal picture identification

 - Not be a fugitive of justice or have any prior or pending charges for crimes involving violence, arson, sex, children or the elderly; and

 - Not have a criminal conviction for possession with intent to transport or sell, no drug violations in a school zone, or more than three drug-related arrests.

 In addition, participants must be able to meet the following conditions:

 - Be willing and able to follow staff directions and refrain from engaging in any illegal or inappropriate activity;